First impressions matter. They can make or break a sale.

-Scientific research found that specific areas of our brain light up while gathering similar items together for the first time.
+Scientific research found that specific brain areas light up while gathering similar items for the first time.

 Excitement is further heightened when the participants identify a rare piece that presumably could set them apart from their peers and may provide recognition and admiration from associates.

-These limited edition products draw customers to make purchases because they are motivated by their drive to collect rare things.
+These limited-edition products draw customers to purchase because they are motivated by their drive to collect rare things.

 Starbucks does this very well.
-The global coffee chain usually leads with an advertisement of a limited-edition coffee recipe, and when purchased, the drink is always in a seasonally designed cup.
+The global coffee chain usually leads by advertising a limited-edition coffee recipe, and when purchased, the drink is always in a seasonally designed cup.